Creating a safe, healthy room for your child

-We recommend window or ceiling fans to move air through the nursery—one fan bringing fresh air into the room and another exhausting room air out a window is ideal, according to Cordaro.
+We recommend window or ceiling fans to move air through the nursery—one fan bringing fresh air into the room and another exhausting room air out of a window is ideal, according to Cordaro.
 Fans should be small and quiet enough to be left on all the time without creating drafts, especially if there are new materials in the room.
 Consider Energy Star fans to save on energy bills and reduce pollution associated with electricity generation.

-Unless your heating, ventilation, and air conditioning system (HVAC) has been retrofitted so that the ducts are airtight and clean, and the system brings in filtered fresh air, keep a window cracked in the nursery when you are heating or cooling, and don’t overheat or overcool the room.
+Unless your heating, ventilation and air conditioning (HVAC) system has been retrofitted so that the ducts are airtight and clean, and the system brings in filtered fresh air, keep a window cracked in the nursery when you are heating or cooling, and don’t overheat or overcool the room.

-Lighting and Noise
+Lighting and noise

 The American Academy of Pediatrics (AAP) recommends that infants less than six months old be kept out of direct sunlight.
-We recommend blinds or louvers as window treatments since they shut out more light and noise and are more easily cleaned in place.
-Aluminum slats or wooden slats that are untreated or are finished with water-based coatings are preferable to vinyl slats, which may offgas SVOCs.
-We do not recommend fabric curtains because they may offgas VOCs or PBDEs and can absorb pollutants and attract dust, making them harder to clean and more likely to negatively affect air quality.
+Blinds or louvers work well as window treatments, since they shut out more light and noise and are more easily cleaned in place.
+Aluminum slats or wooden slats that are untreated or are finished with water-based coatings are preferable to vinyl slats, which may off-gas SVOCs.
+Fabric curtains may off-gas VOCs or PBDEs and can absorb pollutants and attract dust, making them harder to clean and more likely to negatively affect air quality.
 They also tend to block less light.

 Children’s hearing may be damaged by prolonged exposure to sounds above 80 to 90 decibels (dB), which is approximately the level of a telephone ringing, according to the AAP.
 The AAP recommends noise levels below 45 dB during the day (equivalent to light traffic) and below 30 dB while a child is sleeping (equivalent to whispering).